We're an affiliate

 Table of Contents

-If you’re a beginner and want to start slowly, there is nothing wrong with taking just one spinning class a week because the calories that you’ll be burning in that one session are worth a lot.
+If you’re a beginner and want to start slowly, there is nothing wrong with taking just one cycling class a week because the calories that you’ll be burning in that one session are worth a lot.

-You can purchase a stationary bike for your home and work out there but a spin class at the gym is likely to keep you more motivated because you’ll have other people around you and an instructor who is constantly pushing you and challenging you to do better.
+You can purchase a stationary bike for your home and work out there but a cycling class at the gym is likely to keep you more motivated because you’ll have other people around you and an instructor who is constantly pushing you and challenging you to do better.

-Spinning is also good to increase stamina, improve muscle tone, and improve your overall cardio health.
+Indoor cycling is also good to increase stamina, improve muscle tone, and improve your overall cardio health.

 It’s super easy to get used to, is a lot of fun, and won’t put too much of a strain on your joints and muscles, making it perfect for those with arthritis and other conditions that may limit other forms of exercise.

-How Fast Should You Spin?
+How Fast Should You Cycle?

 The number also depends on how fast you’re willing to pedal once you get on the bicycle.